Phone-GWP-group

 How to reduce the harmful effects of Christmas packaging

-Up to 70% of our waste can be recycled or reused.
-And, by taking a number of steps, it is possible for us all to reduce the environmental impact of Christmas.
+Up to 80% of our household waste can be recycled or reused, and by taking some simple steps, we can all reduce the environmental impact of Christmas.

 The top tips for recycling at Christmas are: